rollator3000/BWM-Article/README.md

 # BMW-Paper
 This is the repository for the article 'Prediction approaches for partly missing multi-omics covariate data: An empirical comparison study'.
-This article is written in colobration with Anne-Laure Boulesteix, Roman Hornung *(both IBE @LMU)* & Jonas Hagenberg.
+This article is written in collaboration with Roman Hornung *(IBE @LMU)* & Jonas Hagenberg.
 My personal contribution to the article is the implementation of various RF-approaches and the evaluation of these.

 ## Project description
 This project compares different approaches capable to deal with block-wise missingness in Multi-Omics data.
-The approaches are either random forest based, or based on penalised regression.
+The approaches are either based on random forest, or on penalised regression.

 ## Block-wise missingness:
 - Block-wise missingness is a special type of missingness that appears frequently in the context of Multi-Omics data.
 It can, for example, arise when concatenating multiple clinical studies with the same target variable.
 Even though the datasets from the different studies have the same target variable, the observed features can still differ!
 The concatenation of such datasets results then in a DF with block-wise missingness!